 Caption: The Southern Rockies Ecological Forecasting II looked at several layers to find ideal locations for mule deer corridors.
 Layers shown here from the top down are MODIS Vegetation Phenology, a DEM from Aster, precipitation and surface temperature from ForWarn Image Credit: SREFII Team.

-Software Release Requirements

-What category do the tools your project is creating fall within?
-No software development involved